mido/mido/README.rst

 * libportmidi prints out error messages instead of returning err and setting the error message string.
 Thus, Mido can't catch errors and raise the proper exception.
-(This can be seen if you try to open a port with a given name twice.)
+(I've been able to work around this when opening ports, so don't know if this is still a problem.)

 * there is an obscure bug involving the OS X application Midi Keys.
   See tmp/segfault.py.